-Internet adverts are the main source of revenue for most of the websites.
-Apart from subscription based sites, the majority of websites are free to browse, thanks to the advertisements displayed on the web pages.
+Internet adverts are the primary source of revenue for most websites.
+Apart from subscription-based sites, most websites are free to browse, thanks to the advertisements displayed on the web pages.
 This model of the internet has been steady over the last two decades.
-But, as time goes by, ad companies have become more and more aggressive in their approach, which has led to the use of ad blocking software dramatically rising.
+But, as time goes by, ad companies have become more and more aggressive in their approach, which has led to the use of ad-blocking software dramatically rising.

-At the present time, if you open a random web page, you will certainly see many ads based on your browsing history, cookies, and other private information.
-More annoyingly, many ads are simply deceiving, forcing the users to click on them to view the original content.
-No one will disagree that the digital ad business has now reached a point where the users find the ads an annoyance rather than any useful.
+If you open a random web page, you will undoubtedly see many ads based on browsing history, cookies, and other private information.
+More annoyingly, many ads are deceiving, forcing the users to click on them to view the original content.
+No one will disagree that the digital ad business has reached a point where the users find the ads an annoyance rather than helpful.

 This atmosphere has given birth to ad blockers.
-Users can now just install software or a browser plug-in to block the ads from being displayed.
-This prevents the ads from displaying and also prevents hefty ads from eating up bandwidth, it also lets page’s load faster.
-Ad blockers are gaining more and more popularity.
-From old players like 'AdBlock Plus' to Opera’s a new, free built-in blocker.
-The rise of ad blockers is threatening the very economic model that the internet is based on.
+Users can now install software or a browser plug-in to block the ads from being displayed.
+This prevents the ads from displaying, hefty ads from eating up bandwidth, and lets pages load faster.
+Ad blockers are gaining more and more popularity from old players like 'AdBlock Plus' to Opera’s new, free built-in blocker.
+The rise of ad blockers is threatening the economic model on which the internet is based.

-According to several reports from internet research organisations, ad blockers are on the rise.
-An IAB UK report published March 2016 shows that approximately 22% of web users (UK) use ad blockers, up 4% since October 2015.
-A staggering rise, making it very alarming for the digital marketers.
+According to several reports from internet research organisations, ad blockers are rising.
+An IAB UK report published in March 2016 shows that approximately 22% of web users (UK) use ad blockers, up 4% since October 2015.
+A staggering rise, making it very alarming for digital marketers.

 Increased use of ad blockers means sites will no longer be able to support themselves through this valuable income stream.
-The larger sites may well move into a subscription based model, while the smaller ones may disappear entirely.
-Therefore, the growing popularity of ad blockers is actually threatening the diversity of the internet.
+The more significant sites may well move into a subscription-based model, while the smaller ones may disappear entirely.
+Therefore, the growing popularity of ad blockers is threatening the diversity of the internet.

 Reasons behind the increasing popularity of Ad blockers

-As discussed above, digital marketing organisations have neglected the issue of poor user experience (UX) for too long almost encouraging the use and development of ad blocking plugins and software.
-We can summarise the key reasons behind the popularity of ad blockers as below:
+As discussed above, digital marketing organisations have neglected the issue of poor user experience (UX) for too long, almost encouraging the use and development of ad-blocking plugins and software.
+We can summarise the key reasons behind the popularity of ad blockers below:

 - Most of the ads ignore the user experience of a website

 - Ads have become so heavy that they cause a noticeable delay in page loading.
-By blocking ads, it ultimately makes the browsing experience smoother and faster.
+Blocking ads ultimately makes the browsing experience smoother and faster.

-On the surface, ad blocking seems a good thing for the end users.
+On the surface, ad blocking is good for end users.
 However, in the long run, they will disrupt the open atmosphere of the internet.
-Closing off the main stream of revenue for sites will lead to some closing.
+Closing off the mainstream of revenue for sites will lead to some closing.
 This could lead to the internet becoming a more closed place controlled by a few large companies.

 Digital marketers need to realise that their ad delivery system is no longer welcomed by internet users.
-No one minds small, relevant and unobtrusive adverts on a web page, but huge multi media enriched ads that damage the usability of a site must be discontinued.
+No one minds small, relevant and unobtrusive adverts on a web page, but huge multimedia-enriched ads that damage a site's usability must be discontinued.